rd-alliance/metadata-directory/tools/anz-mest-metadata-entry-and-search-tool.md

 ---
-title: ANZ-MEST - Metadata Entry and Search Tool
+title: ANZ-MEST (Metadata Entry and Search Tool)
 slug: anz-mest-metadata-entry-and-search-tool
 description: '<p>A GeoNetwork web application for metadata management and searching, with profiles available for two extensions of <a href="../standards/iso-19115.html">ISO